ademten7/react-search-emoji-app/README.md

+# Emoji App

-add sources file inside the json
+add sources file inside the json.file

-# install packages:
+# installed extra packages:

 - For the github button
   npm i react-github-btn for fork and start from github